Bhacaz/vuerb/README.md

 # vuerb

-A web client framework to build reactive web app in Ruby with WASM.
+A web client framework to build reactive web app in Ruby with WebAssembly.

 ## Concept